Sarah McLachlan: 1993–2002: Fumbling Towards Ecstasy, The Freedom Sessions, Surfacing, Mirrorball

 1993's Fumbling Towards Ecstasy was an immediate hit in Canada.
-From her Nettwerk connection, her piano version of the song "Possession" was included on the first Due South soundtrack in 1996.
+The song "Possession" was included on the first Due South soundtrack in 1996.
 Over the next two years, Fumbling Towards Ecstasy became McLachlan's international breakthrough as well, scaling the charts in a number of countries.
+Nettwerk was innovative; it was the first record label to have a website, which made McLachlan much more accessible.
+It was also the first label to release Enhanced CDs.
+In 1994, McLachlan released The Freedom Sessions, which was alternative versions of the songs from Fumbling Towards Ecstasy.
+It became the first Enhanced CD to debut on the Billboard 200 and then be certified gold.

+Pushing along McLachlan's success was non-stop touring.
+Another way in which Nettwerk was different from other labels is that it did not chase radio—it believed in generating sales by putting artists in front of audiences.
+That meant constant touring; McLachlan's touring began in the latter half of 1988.
+She did not get a break until mid-1996.

-Following the success from Fumbling Towards Ecstasy, McLachlan returned in 1997 with Surfacing, her best-selling album to date.
-The album earned her two 1998 Grammy Awards, one for Best Female Pop Vocal Performance (for "Building a Mystery") and one for Grammy Award for Best Pop Instrumental Performance (for "Last Dance"); the album also won four Juno Awards, including Album of the Year for Surfacing and Song of the Year and Songwriter of the Year for "Building a Mystery".
-Reaching number one on the Canadian Albums Chart and number two on the US Billboard 200, the album has since sold over 16 million copies worldwide and brought her much international success.
+In 1997, McLachlan released Surfacing.
+It was her best-selling album and earned her two Grammy Awards, one for Best Female Pop Vocal Performance (for "Building a Mystery") and one for Best Pop Instrumental Performance (for "Last Dance").
+It also won four Juno Awards, including Album of the Year for Surfacing, and Song of the Year and Songwriter of the Year for "Building a Mystery".
+Reaching number one on the Canadian Albums Chart and number two on the US Billboard 200, the album has since sold over 16 million copies.